Bromeliads Care Info

 The bromeliad I have was bought from Home Depot, is thick green white frosty covering the leaves.
 Produced a lot of pups.
 Doesn’t root that well and I’m using cactus/palm/citrus potting soil presently.
 The blooms are beautiful pink with spikes shooting out from the bloom. wow!

-17. Patricia Gould posted on April 4, 2008:
+17. Patricia Gould says:

 I have found this web very interesting, I have a Bromeliad (aechmea).
 The flower has died, there are two pups almost the size of the mother plant.
 I’m going to transplant them in a cactus soil.
 I noticed that the mother plant is looking kinda sickly and I thought I was watering it wrong.
 I was just watering by pouring the water into the center of the plants and then I found out that the soil isn’t suppose to be dry, so I started to put a little water there too?
 Am I giving it to much TLC?
 This is when the mother plant started to look sickly.
 I would appreciate your help on the watering technique.
 Thank you Patricia Gould